 ...

-The crowd represented at Moreno’s inauguration reflected her commitment to the big-tent turnout of election day.
+The crowd at Moreno’s inauguration reflected her commitment to the big-tent turnout of Election Day.

-Over the course of the ceremony, appearing either on screen or on stage were appearances from LaToya Cantrell, Trombone Shorty, Marc Morial, The Soul Rebels, Emeril & EJ Lagasse, Mitch Landrieu, Big Freedia, Kamala Harris, Gayle Benson, and other prominent figures from New Orleans and Louisiana.
+Over the course of the ceremony, appearing either on screen or on stage, were a litany of figures from New Orleans and across the Bayou State: LaToya Cantrell, Trombone Shorty, Marc Morial, The Soul Rebels, Emeril & EJ Lagasse, Mitch Landrieu, Big Freedia, Kamala Harris, Gayle Benson, just to mention a few.

-A common refrain echoed through the ceremony, the same way it budded and blossomed during the campaign and transition phase: We can’t afford leaders that aren’t “ALL IN” for the people of New Orleans.
+A common refrain echoed through the ceremony, the same way it budded and blossomed during the campaign and transition phase: We can’t afford leaders who won't be “ALL IN” for the people of New Orleans.

-Former Vice President Kamala Harris said of Moreno in her brief introductory speech, “Helena, I know you will be a mayor who will lead with integrity, with courage, and with the people of New Orleans always at the center of your work.”
+Former Vice President Kamala Harris introduced Moreno and stated in her closing remarks, “Helena, I know you will be a mayor who will lead with integrity, with courage, and with the people of New Orleans always at the center of your work.”

-Moments later, Moreno was sworn in as the 63rd leader of New Orleans, and she took to the podium to deliver her inaugural address.
+Moments later, Harris swore Moreno in as the 63rd leader of New Orleans.
+Then she took to the podium to deliver her inaugural address.

-Moreno chose to craft her speech around a Biblical passage from the book of 1st Corinthians (13:13), which reads, “And now abide faith, hope, love, these three; but the greatest of these is love.”
+Moreno chose to craft the theme of her speech around a Biblical passage from the book of 1st Corinthians (13:13), which reads, “And now abide faith, hope, love, these three; but the greatest of these is love.”

 Paraphrasing the verse, Moreno stated, “So with the confidence of faith, with the commitment of hope, and the deep love for our beautiful city, I make this solid promise to you: I am all in for New Orleans.”